“I have no clue what I’m doing… but I know exactly what I want to build.”If that sounds like you, you’re in the right place.

 Turn this into a list of features or use cases:Write it as a list of user stories or features and feed it into chat mode or GPT to get a PRD (Product Requirements Document).

-There are two valid approaches to building with Lovable:- Front-End First (Recommended for Beginners)
+There are two valid approaches to building with Lovable:- Frontend first (recommended for beginners)

 - Start with mock data